IsmaelDLG/IsYourVPNTrustworthy/AreVPNsAnonymus.md

 # Are VPNs Anonymous?

+## Methodology and Purpose

+This document wants to explain the main concepts of VPNs and how these are related to anonymity.
+Once read, one should be able to know what really is important to take into consideration if one wants to choose a VPN for privacy purposes.
+Some of the topics explained require additional knowledge from things not considered in this document.
+Thus, an appendix has been added with the necessary information required to understand these topics and how they are related to this paper.
+You will be able to find all the underlined words explained in the appendix.
+Furthermore, topics that are out of the scope of this document have been marked with a numeric reference.
+In case the reader wants to learn more on this, they may find some information in the references provided.

-## Summary
+## Introduction

 A VPN (Virtual Private Network) extends a private network [^16] across a public network[^16] and enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
 For security, the private network connection may be established using an encrypted layered [tunneling protocol](#tunneling-protocol), and users may be required to pass various authentication methods to gain access to the VPN [^1].
-Nowadays, [OpenVPN](#openvpn) is the one of the best protocols available.
-There are other protocols, like PPTP, L2TP/IPSec, but we are not going to take them into account due to their security concerns.
+Nowadays, [OpenVPN](#openvpn) is the one of the most used protocols available.

-Most VPN providers officially claim that they do not keep traffic logs, however it’s always important to check the company’s privacy policy and location of their headquarters (in terms of jurisdiction).
+VPNs are often considered the key to safety and privacy while browsing the internet.
+However, there are some important things that we have to take into consideration when choosing a VPN if we want to enjoy safety and privacy.

 ## Where can VPNs be installed?